 Android has accessibility settings including ways to navigate and interact, although not all games support this.
 Nintendo Switch has some built-in features, including a lockable zoom, that can be used on all games.
+Windows has extensive accessibility features.
+Some, like colour correction, work with games.
+Lots of accessibility software can be used with PC games, from voice recognition to input device emulators.
 PlayStation 4 has a range of accessibility settings.
 Some are system only, some work in games (invert colours and button mapping).
 Stadia offers some system accessibility features.
 Tandem enables you to use two controllers to play one character.
 This also enables you to connect other controllers like the Xbox Adaptive Controller.

 Our experts have hand-picked the following similar games for you.
 These offer a similar way to play to Hello Neighbor or are games with a similar theme or topic.
 These are good alternative games to Hello Neighbor, or are a younger rated alternative for players not ready for PEGI 12+ or ESRB TEEN games.

 Thank you for using our resource, supported by AskAboutGames, ParentZone and PlayAbility Initiative.
 We are editorially independent, written by parents for parents, but welcome sponsorship, partnership and suggestions.
 Email our editor for details on these opportunities.